clojure-grimoire/lib-grimoire/README.md

 - Upgraded to guten-tag 0.1.4
 - Deleted `grimoire.things/thing->relative-path`, depended on guten-tag < 1.3, not used.
 - Deleted `grimoire.things/thing->root-to`, depended on guten-tag < 1.3, not used.
+- Broke and fixed the version sorting order on `grimoire.api/list-versions`

 **0.9.\***:
 - Added `grimoire.things/thing->url-path` for cases when Things must be URL or path safe.